Giorgia Meloni: Foreign issues

-Prior to the 2022 Russian invasion of Ukraine, she was in favour of better relations with Russia and supported lifting sanctions on the Russian Federation in 2014.
+Prior to the 2022 Russian invasion of Ukraine, she was in favour of better relations with Russia and supported lifting sanctions on Russia in 2014.
 In 2018, she congratulated Vladimir Putin for his re-election as president.
-In her 2021 biography book, she wrote that Russia under Putin defends European values and Christian identity.
-She has since condemned the invasion and pledged to keep sending arms to Ukraine, and moved towards Atlanticism.
+In 2021, she wrote that Russia under Putin defends European values and Christian identity.
+Since the 2022 invasion, she has pledged to send arms to Ukraine and moved towards Atlanticism.
+In September 2022, she said that Russia's annexation of four partially occupied provinces in southeastern Ukraine has "no legal and political value".
 She is supportive of NATO, although she maintains Eurosceptic views towards the EU, having also previously advocated a withdrawal from the eurozone.
 She rejects the Eurosceptic label, favouring the Eurorealism of a confederal Europe of sovereign nations.
+Following the start of Trump's second term, Meloni has been noted for her efforts to preserve the transatlantic alliance leveraging her relationship with Trump and credited for orchestrating a rapprochement between Trump and Ukrainian president Zelensky at the 2025 funeral of Pope Francis.

-A critic of China, she is a supporter of closer ties between Italy and Taiwan.
+A critic of China, Meloni is a supporter of closer ties between Italy and Taiwan.
 She is a controversial figure in Croatia due to her Italian irredentist statements in which she claimed Dalmatia and Istria, and for being opposed to Croatian entry into the EU due to the unresolved dispute concerning properties of exiled Italians after World War II from these two Croatian regions.

+In 2018, she said that Iran and Lebanese militant group Hezbollah were protectors of Syrian Christians in the Syrian civil war.
+She condemned "another massacre of children in Gaza" during the 2014 Gaza War between Israel and the Palestinian militant group Hamas, but later changed her stance and became a supporter of closer relations with Israel.
+However, unlike Matteo Salvini, she is opposed to moving the Italian embassy to Israel from Tel Aviv to Jerusalem, opposed the Rafah offensive during the ongoing Gaza war, and is supportive of a two-state solution.
+After the 2023 Israeli invasion of Gaza, she reversed her pro-Israel stance and imposed a full arms embargo on Israel.

+Meloni has not apologized to African nations for wrongs committed during the Italian colonial period, but is vocally critical of the legacy of the French colonial empire in Africa, arguing that France continues to exploit its former colonies through the CFA franc.